midnightntwrk/midnight-architecture/proposals/0009-mithril-state-verification.md

 - needs distribution to calculate voting power

-⚠️ Dust Staking or Deligation
+⚠️ Dust Staking or Delegation